rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 For int8 quantization, [Olive](https://github.com/microsoft/Olive) is a recommended tool for optimizing ONNX models for specific hardware.

-Alternatively, you can convert your model to TensorRT ahead-of-time and utilize Triton for inference through the [Triton TensorRT backend](https://github.com/triton-inference-server/tensorrt_backend).
+Alternatively, you can use TensorRT just-in-time conversion and utilize Triton for inference through the [Triton TensorRT backend](https://github.com/triton-inference-server/tensorrt_backend).

 ### Tuning Triton Parameters